Val Pollard: Rodney Blackstock

-Discussing Val, on Rodney and Diane, Hardwick said "Val's first thought is 'aye aye, he's trying to get into the back room'!
+Discussing Val's reaction to Rodney and Diane, Hardwick said "Val's first thought is 'aye aye, he's trying to get into the back room'!
 [Laughs] You know what I mean!
 Then Val thinks that he's trying to get into Diane's heart, before thinking that Rodney wants Val out of the pub.
 That's the killer.
 She thinks he's a dirty dog.
 Then when she sees Diane give Rodney a kiss on the cheek, she immediately thinks that there's trouble afoot.
 Val knows Rodney – she's been there, done it, had the child and been the babysitter.
 And when Val originally turned up in Emmerdale, she went back to drink from the same pool, so she definitely knows what he's like."

-Also discussing if Val is jealous she also said "Whenever Val's getting attention and she isn't, there's some kind of jealousy!
+Also discussing if Val is jealous, Hardwick also said "Whenever Val's getting attention and she isn't, there's some kind of jealousy!
 But on this occasion, though, Val just thinks, 'he's not getting my pub'.
 Consciously, she's worried about Diane but subconsciously, she's only ever totally concerned about herself.
 I've said this before, but I wrote a list of quintessential characteristics of Val on a post-it note when I first arrived at Emmerdale and I keep them in my script file.
 She's glamour and sex, she always tells the truth – even when she's lying – and everything she does, she does for Val."